certsimple/minimum-tls-version/README.md

 	var minimumTLSVersion = require('../index.js');

-Then specify the minimum TLS version:
+Then specify the minimum TLS version.
+For example:

 	minimumTLSVersion('tlsv11')